Updated: Feb 16

 "Well, that'd be totally against protocol.
 You should just trust me you're doing great out there."

 "I'm sorry, but I can't trust that.
-If he's that and I'm here, that means I'm not there and I'm not him."
+If he's there and I'm here, that means I'm not there and I'm not him."

 "Well, you're kinda right and wrong here.
 We do have two instances of the same program running in two different brains (they're actually equal, but distinct brains), but both instances are indeed you.
 Who else could that other instance be if not you, right?"